Section Overview

 A BYOCloud node is provisioned and ready to host projects, stacks, or database flows once healthy.

-Manage provider-backed node resources such as volumes, snapshots, placement metadata, and stable public IP actions from the node-scoped cloud resources surface.
+Manage provider-backed node resources such as volumes, snapshots, placement metadata, stable public IPs, refresh, retry, reboot, and delete actions from the node detail surface.

 Goal